Klok-e/top-down-2d-rts-prototype-nano-swarm/README.md

 # Top-Down 2D RTS Prototype: Nano Swarm

-## Description
+## Introduction

-Nano Swarm is a prototype of a real-time strategy (RTS) game where players command massive swarms of nanobots in epic scale battles.
-The game leverages the Entity-Component-System (ECS) architecture for efficient performance, even with hundreds of thousands of individual units.
+Nano Swarm is a real-time strategy game prototype developed in a top-down 2D environment.
+The game utilizes the Entity-Component-System (ECS) architecture to effectively manage hundreds of thousands of nanobots, each represented as individual units.

 ## Core Gameplay

+The core gameplay of Nano Swarm is based on a set of key mechanics:

-1. **Dynamic Grouping**: Players manage groups of nanobots that can be easily split, merged, or reassigned for flexible strategic decision-making.
+1. **Dynamic Grouping**: Players can create and manage groups of nanobots dynamically, providing flexibility in response to changing battlefield conditions.
+A group can be interacted with by selecting any individual bot from the group.

-2. **Role-Based Behavior**: Groups of nanobots have specific roles (gatherers, builders, fighters, etc.) that dictate their behavior and the commands they respond to.
+2. **Role-Based Behavior**: Each nanobot group can be assigned specific roles such as gatherers, builders, or fighters.
+The assigned role determines the behavior of the group and the commands they respond to.

-3. **Activity Zones**: Players assign specific activity zones to nanobot groups.
-These zones guide the group's behavior and interactions.
+3. **Activity Zones**: Players assign specific zones of activity to each nanobot group.
+These zones guide the behavior of nanobots based on their role.

-4. **Task Interactions**: When two activity zones overlap, nanobots perform combined tasks, leading to interesting strategic considerations.
+4. **Task Interactions**: Overlapping zones of different groups enable bots to perform combined tasks, adding a layer of strategic depth.
+For example, a gatherer group's zone overlapping with a building zone results in efficient resource transportation.

-5. **Automated Resource Management**: Gatherer groups automatically collect and transport resources between their designated zones, reducing micromanagement.
+5. **Automated Resource Management**: Gatherer groups autonomously manage resources within their assigned zones, reducing the need for constant player input for resource management.

-6. **Adaptive Combat System**: Fighter groups can be directed to specific areas where they spread out and engage enemies, simplifying large-scale combat operations.
+6. **Adaptive Combat System**: Players can direct fighter groups to specific zones where they spread out and engage enemy bots, simplifying control in large-scale battles.

-7. **Persistent Evolution**: The game state continually changes, requiring players to adapt their strategies effectively to succeed.
+7. **Persistent Evolution**: The game state continually changes due to various factors, such as enemy activity, resource availability, or the need for base expansion.
+This requires players to adapt their strategies continually to succeed.

+## Objective

+The primary objective of the game is to manage resources effectively, build a resilient base, command nanobot groups strategically, and overcome opponent forces to gain control over the map.